AvianNetwork/avian-docs/docs/wAVN/what-is-wavn.md

 <img src="https://aviannetwork.github.io/avian-docs/assets/img/wavn.png" alt="text" width="128"/>

+!!! warning

+    This documation is planned to be re-written.
+Proceed with caution when dealing with wAVN.

 ## Going DeFi with your AVIN

 Wrapped Avian powers the Avian Network with the flexibility of an ERC20 token and EVM ecosytem